lspaudel/sql-chinook-tutorial/README.md

 ## Contributing

 This project is intended as a starting point for learning SQL.
-If you find an error or have suggestions for new lessons, please feel free to open an issue or submit a pull request.
+If you find an error or have suggestions for new lessons, please feel free to contribute.
 Contributions that improve clarity, fix mistakes or extend the coverage of SQL topics are very welcome.